 - Use only socks and shoes that are breathable and use absorbent material.

-Your baby’s first shoes
+Walking and a baby’s first shoes

 We recommend that your baby’s first shoes are made from lightweight and natural materials.